Tobylau0525/github-tutorial/README.md

 1 having a directory (folder) of files(**`mkdir`**)
 2 then initialize git(**`git init`**) like hiring a photographer.
 3 Once you have type in **`git init`** your file has become repository(or repo).
-4 if you have edit something in the file **and** you want to save it 5 type in`git add` and the filename you want to add,what this does is that you are putting the file into the stage,just like putting people ino the frame.
+4 if you have edit something in the file **and** you want to save it
+5 type in`git add` and the filename you want to add,what this does is that you are putting the file into the stage,just like putting people ino the frame.
 6 once you are done adding the files to the stage,you type in `git commit` to basically take a "snapshot" of your code,like taking a picture.
-7when you are really to push your changes to github,you type in `git push` and all chanegs will be push to github.
+7 when you are ready to push your changes to github,you type in `git push` and all changes will be pushed to github.

 ---
 ## Rolling Back Changes
-git checkout -- filename(you want to change back) :if you had edited a file and yo want the pervious file version.
+git checkout -- filename(you want to change back) :if you had edited a file and you want the pervious file version.
 git reset HEAD filename :remove the file from stage
 git reset --soft HEAD~1:remove from the commit
 git reset HEAD~1:move file from commit to stage